Expert advice, investigations and advocacy for regulators

 Auditing and serious incident reviews

-Our regulatory law team is experienced in conducting reviews of regulatory decisions (including decisions of Investigating Committees, Case Examiners and Fitness to Practise Panels) and leading on serious incident reviews.
+Our Regulatory Law team is experienced in conducting reviews of decisions of Investigating Committees, Case Examiners and Fitness to Practise Panels and leading on serious incident reviews.
 We draft reports and identify learning outcomes.

 Information Law Advice